Carter enters a strange new world when he wakes on Barsoom.

-It is a world that is past its prime and is arguably
+It is a world that is past its prime

-and this cataclysm now shapes the society and individuals
+a cataclysm, and this cataclysm now shapes the society and individuals

 But beyond a few particulars, the

 fact that the planet dried up, the shape and nature of this catastrophe

 is not at all clear.
 In some stories we hear of whole nations

-And there are historical anomalies like bowmen
+And there are historical anomalies

-clear that there was a complex world and a complex history that preceded
+It's clear that there was a complex world and a complex history that preceded

 John Carter's present.